Contribution Guidelines for hosted projects

 ...

-Each user who has made the past commits should have their Signed-off-by: line in the commit message.
+Each user who has made past commits should have their own Signed-off-by:

-Handling DCO errors using GitHub website commits
+Handling DCO errors using GitHub website commits.

 The Probot: DCO app requires that the email address and name specified in the DCO Signoff match that of the current information from the user making the commit.
 Generally, this is handled automatically when using a local git client, but when making contributions from the GitHub website directly, this needs to be aligned manually.